andy-park/Meetup-2018-11-27/README.md

 ### Resources
 This repository is a fork of Dylan's [EDMUG-Mobile Example](https://github.com/dylanberry/EDMUG-Mobile).
 To view and run the code you will need [Visual Studio](https://visualstudio.microsoft.com/) (community edition is free) or [Rider](https://www.jetbrains.com/rider/).
 To compile to iOS device you will also need a Mac with Xcode installed.
 More information about setting Xamarin can be found [here](https://docs.microsoft.com/en-us/xamarin/cross-platform/get-started/installation).

+Slides for the presentation can be found [here](BSI%20Labs%20-%20EDMUG%20-%20Mobile%20for%20dotnet.pdf).

 You can learn more about Google Flutter [here](https://flutter.io/).

 # Contributing to EDMUG